GabrielCalin/PlotKing/README.md

 - Provides feedback for improvements if necessary
 - Supports an iterative refinement process (up to 3 validation attempts)

+### Step 4: Chapter Writer & Iterative Validator 🆕 (`step4_chapter_writer.py`)
+- Generates full text for each chapter based on:
+  - The expanded plot
+  - The list of all chapter overviews
+  - The current chapter index
+- After generation, each chapter is validated by an AI model to ensure:
+  - Alignment with its plot description
+  - Logical continuity with previous chapters
+- If the validation fails, the same chapter is regenerated using feedback from the validator, repeating until success or maximum retries reached.

 ## Workflow

 1. User enters a short plot description and desired number of chapters